 A happy customer will buy from you again.
 A satisfied customer will refer their friends and network to you.
 A happy customer will become an enthusiastic brand ambassador for free.

-Now, considering just how expensive it is to acquire new customers; providing consistent exceptional customer experience becomes a logical thing to do.
+Now, considering just how expensive it is to acquire new customers, providing consistently exceptional customer experience becomes logical.

 And above all, it gives you a competitive advantage.
 At least, that’s what the recent Microsoft’s State of Global Customer Service for 2018 says:

 Use Loyalty Reward

 A customer reward system is designed to do only one thing: get your existing customers to keep coming back.

 You’re good if you can get your customers to keep coming back and spending more money.

 If you can figure out a way to attract more people to your reward system, then you’ve cracked one of the secrets to growing your small business.